uriweb/uri-modern/README.md

 ## What's new in 1.0.2

-URI Modern 1.0.2 is a bug fix release and makes some style improvements.
+URI Modern 1.0.2 fixes bugs and makes some style improvements.

 * Consolidates screen reader text styles
 * Filters page titles based on a whitelist